Skip to content

 • 500 MB storage

-• Wix website ads and favicon mortared all over your site
+• Wix website ads and favicon are all over your site.

 • Full design functionality